xr09/rainbow.sh/README.md

 ## Tips

-* Don't forget to quote parameteres, `echogreen one big apple tree` will only output "one", you should use `echogreen "one big apple tree"` to get the full output.
+* Don't forget to quote parameteres, `echogreen one big apple tree` will only output `one`, you should use `echogreen "one big apple tree"` to get the full output.

 * If you wish a darker color palette just redefine `__RAINBOWPALETTE` to `0` like this: `__RAINBOWPALETTE="0"`